 Wolf first appeared as a conductor in Scotland when he gave his debut with the University of Aberdeen Wind Band at the Aberdeen and North East of Scotland Music Festival 2016 which was awarded with a Gold award for an ‘outstanding’ performance.
 He was appointed District Youth Conductor in the administrative district of Neuwied, Germany in 2010 and he was Artistic Director of the klangTunnel Music Festival 2015 that took place at the Ludendorff Bridge Tunnel of Erpel, a unique venue famous around the world for its links to the Second World War.

-Concert Tours and Music Projects have lead him to many places in Europe, including amongst many others: Milan (Italy), London (England), Aberdeen, Glasgow, Edinburgh (Scotland), Crakow (Poland), Prizren (Kosovo), Cologne, Hamburg, Berlin (Germany), etc. Besides his engagements as a conductor, he has performed as a Trumpet player for numerous orchestras and ensembles in Germany and Scotland.
-Under the direction of royal wedding composer Professor Paul Mealor OStJ, Tobias sang Tenor in the Aberdeen University Chamber Choir and took part in their top 3 UK Chart Album and Amazon best seller ‘Immortal Memory’ in 2017.
-He has performed for members of the Royal family, including HM The Queen and TRHs The Prince of Wales and The Duchess of Cornwall, one of Tobias Wolf’s works was performed in presence of HRH Prince Richard, Duke of Gloucester to accompany a service of the Most Venerable Order of the Hospital of Saint John of Jerusalem by his own orchestra, The King’s Philharmonic Wind Orchestra.
+His work has lead him to many places all around the world, including amongst many others: Milan (Italy), London (England), Aberdeen, Glasgow, Edinburgh (Scotland), Crakow (Poland), Prizren (Kosovo), Cologne, Hamburg, Berlin (Germany), Edmonton (Canada) etc. Besides his engagements as a conductor, he has performed as a Trumpet player for numerous orchestras and ensembles in Germany and Scotland.
+Under the direction of royal wedding composer Professor Paul Mealor OStJ, Tobias sang in the renowned University of Aberdeen Chamber Choir and took part in their top 3 UK Chart Album and Amazon best seller ‘Immortal Memory’ in 2017 (click for more info).
+He has performed multiple times for members of the Royal family, including HM The Queen and TRHs The Prince of Wales and The Duchess of Cornwall.
+One of his works was performed by his own orchestra in presence of HRH Prince Richard, Duke of Gloucester to accompany a service of the Most Venerable Order of the Hospital of Saint John of Jerusalem.